aaronbieber/octopress-blog/_drafts/macs-at-home-android-on-the-go.markdown

 I bought my first Apple computer in 2002.
 It was a Power Mac G4 and it cost me more money than I am willing to admit.
-OS X had been out for about two years and, thanks to my experience running a Linux desktop exclusively for a few years prior, I immediately fell in love.
+OS X had been out for about two years and, owing to my experience running a Linux desktop exclusively for a few years prior, I immediately fell in love.

 In the years since, I've owned two "professional" Apple towers, a Mac Mini,